-- AUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide. - NOTICE: To avoid electrostatic discharge, ground yourself by using a wrist grounding strap or by periodically touching an unpainted metal surface (such as a connector on the back of the computer). - NOTICE: The hinge cover is fragile and can be damaged if extreme force is used.
-Be careful when removing the hinge cover. - 1.
-Follow the procedures in Before You Begin. - 2.
-Open the display all the way (180 degrees) so that it rests on your work surface. - NOTICE: To avoid damaging the hinge cover, do not lift the cover on both sides simultaneously. - 3.
-Starting on the right side of the computer, use a plastic scribe to pry up the hinge cover.
+A CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide.

+• NOTICE: To avoid electrostatic discharge, ground yourself by using a wrist grounding strap or by periodically touching an unpainted metal surface (such as a connector on the back of the computer).

-1 hinge cover 2 plastic scribe --- ------------- --- ----------------
+NOTICE: The hinge cover is fragile and can be damaged if extreme force is used.
+Be careful when removing the hinge cover.

+- 1. Follow the procedures in Before You Begin. - 2.
+Turn the computer top-side up, and then open the display all the way (180 degrees) so that it rests on your work surface.

+NOTICE: To avoid damaging the hinge cover, do not lift the cover on both sides simultaneously.

+3. Insert a scribe into the indent to carefully pry up the hinge cover on the right side.

-- 4. Ease the hinge cover up, moving from right to left, and remove it. - 5.
-To replace the hinge cover, insert the left edge of the cover into the hinge cover slot, and press from left to right until the cover snaps into place.
+4. Ease the hinge cover up, moving from right to left, and remove it.

+5. To replace the hinge cover, insert the left edge of the cover into the hinge cover slot, and press from left to right until the cover snaps into place.